jasonsturges/lunarphase-js/README.md

 const phase = getLunarAge(date);
 ```

-To get the percentage through the lunar cycle (ex: 0.5602368519132597):
+To get the percentage through the lunar cycle (ex: 0.5602368519132597)

 ```js
 const date = new Date();
 const phase = getLunarAgePercent(date);
 ```

-Whether the moon is waxing (ex: false):
+Whether the moon is waxing (ex: false)

 ```js
 const date = new Date();
 const phase = isWaxing(date);
 ```

-Whether the moon is waning (ex: true):
+Whether the moon is waning (ex: true)

 ```js
 const date = new Date();